dask/dask/docs/source/setup/cloud.rst

 -----------

-You may want to install additional libraries in your Jupyter and worker images to access the object stores of each cloud
+You may want to install additional libraries in your Jupyter and worker images to access the object stores of each cloud:

 -  `s3fs <https://s3fs.readthedocs.io/>`_ for Amazon's S3
 -  `gcsfs <https://gcsfs.readthedocs.io/>`_ for Google's GCS